The Dispute Resolution Review: Taiwan

 The civil law system is characterised by codified legal provisions.
-Although in theory court precedents are not binding, they play a predominant role over the court's judgments.
+Although in theory court precedents are not binding, they play a predominant role over the courts' judgments.

 The procedures of litigation are governed by the Code of Civil Procedure (CCP) while the procedures of arbitration are governed by the Arbitration Law.
 The procedures of mediation are provided in the CCP and other laws, depending on the nature of a dispute.

 The Supreme Court is the highest appellate court in Taiwan.
 All the judgments rendered by the High Court, except for claims worth less than NT$1.5 million, can be appealed to the Supreme Court.
-Nevertheless, the Supreme Court decides only the issue of law, and does not examine the issue of facts.
+Nevertheless, the Supreme Court decides only issues of law, and does not examine the issue of facts.

 The High Court has jurisdiction over appeals from the district courts as well as the Juvenile and Family Court.
 The High Court decides both legal and factual issues.

 The district courts are generally the courts of first instance except for cases within the exclusive jurisdiction of other courts as stated below.
 They also perform as appellate courts for rulings and decisions under summary proceeding (for cases where a claim is worth less than NT$500,000 or other types of case specifically provided by the CCP)2 and small-claim proceedings (for cases where a claim is worth less than NT$100,000).3

 The Juvenile and Family Court acts as the court of first instance for cases involving juvenile delinquency and family affairs.
 This Court is located in Kaohsiung, southern Taiwan.
 Cases of juvenile delinquency and family affairs not within the area of Kaohsiung shall fall under the jurisdiction of a regular district court.